 There are plenty of ways to see the archipelago.
-Those taking the huge cruise ships that ferry travelers to Helsinki enjoy three hours of island wonder before they finally reach the open Baltic Sea.
-You can take a quick tour boat... or, what we're doing, catch a ferry with the locals.
+Those taking the huge cruise ships that ferry travelers to Helsinki enjoy three hours of island scenery before they finally reach the open Baltic Sea.
+You can take a quick boat tour…or, what we're doing, catch a ferry with the locals.

 One of the joys of an archipelago trip is to grab a perch on the breezy sundeck with the Swedes as they enjoy their island wonderland.
 Ferries serve over a hundred islands.
-They stop at others... on request...or to plop down the days' mail.
-Every cabin seems to have a couple of lounge chairs strategically placed to enjoy the relaxing view.
-Your archipelago options are endless and you don't need to own a cabin to enjoy this idyllic island escape.
+They stop at others on request...or to plop down the day's mail.
+Every cabin seems to have a couple of lounge chairs strategically placed to soak up the relaxing view.
+Your archipelago options are endless, and you don't need to own a cabin to enjoy this idyllic island escape.

-Today it's hard to imagine that, back when Sweden was a military superpower, this fort was built to secure the city from attack by sea.
-The ramparts remain... but they are manned not by soldiers but by sun worshippers enjoying Sweden's long summer days.
+Today it's hard to imagine that, back when Sweden was a military power, this fort was built to secure the city from attack by sea.
+The ramparts remain, but they're manned not by soldiers but by sun worshippers enjoying Sweden's long summer days.

-My favorite lookout post: Anette's Homestead Café.
+My favorite lookout post?
+Anette's Homestead Café [Hembygdsgården Café].
 For Swedes, their coffee and pastry break is a ritual – embraced with all the vigor of a constitutional right.
 And here, savoring life to its fullest just seems to come naturally.

-In moments you're out in the countryside immersed in pastoral farm land and pristine nature.
-Your bike ride is memorably capped with a stop at the island eatery.
-Here at xxx, we requested the house specialty and xxx [?] overwhelms us with the bounty of the Baltic. [fade to black]
+In moments you're out in the countryside immersed in pastoral farmland and pristine nature.
+Your bike ride is memorably capped with a stop at the island eatery [Svartsö Krog].
+We requested the house specialty, and were overwhelmed with the bounty of the Baltic.

 Four hundred years ago, Djurgården was the king's hunting ground.
 Now this entire lush island is Stockholm's fun center, protected as a national park.
 You can rent a canoe, enjoy a bike ride, munch a picnic, or just take in the harbor scene along with a good cold beer.
 And this island has several of the city's top museums.